LiudmylaN/CP5047_NUVU_Gallery/README.md

 This code uses Vuforia SDK 2.6 for Android and is based on the Video Playback sample provided by Vuforia.
-SDK and Sapmples are available on https://developer.vuforia.com/resources/sdk/android
+SDK and Samples are available on https://developer.vuforia.com/resources/sdk/android

 ===================